jitblu/masterclass/README.md

-# Masterclass | Building a Full-Stack Enterprise Blockchain Application Server in Dart and Flutter
+# Dart and Flutter Masterclass | Building Full-Stack Enterprise Applications

 This repo contains all the modules, lessons, exercises and solutions from our Masterclass: Building Blockchain Applications in Dart and Flutter course.
-[Dart Course](https://jitblu.com/masterclass).
+[Masterclass Course](https://jitblu.com/masterclass).

 ![Course Contents](05.resources/course-contents.png)